CodeDashie/v4/content/featured/AI Spline System/index.md

 ---
 date: '0'
 title: 'AI Spline System'
+titl: 'AI Spline System'
 cover: './demo.png'
 github: 'https://github.com/bchiang7/halcyon-site'
 external: 'https://halcyon-theme.netlify.com/'
 youtube1: 'true'
+youtube11: 'true'
+code: './code.png'
 doc: 'Documentation'
 tech:
   - Unity
   - C#
 text: 'The AI System that makes my second year group project feel alive for Skates Delivery.
-Later also merged with Jack Smith-Hokings AI system'
+Later also merged with Jack Smith-Hokings AI system.'
+text2: 'In this code snippet all nodes that are close together are merged and set speed is priotitized to a non default value.
+After an action list is set order is gathered from a priority value if they are different.'
 ---

 During 2020 while studying at AIE I was a programmer in a team of 7 (2 Designers, 2 Artists and 3 programmers).
 I was in charge of doing the AI systems for [Skatres Delivery](https://valorkr.itch.io/skates-delivery) [[Alt](https://drive.google.com/file/d/1c76uegHtl-lmVtWYAfRb5wz78sHyKQs4/view)].